dojo/docs/dojox/form/manager/_NodeMixin.rst

 This method calls unregisterNode_ for every descendant form node of a given DOM node.
 Its signature is the same as registerNodeDescendants_'s signature (both variants).

-This method is modeled on `dojox.form.manager._Mixin's unregisterWidgetDescendants() <dojox/form/manager/_Mixin#unregisterwidgetdescendants>`_.
+This method is modeled on :ref:`dojox.form.manager._Mixin's unregisterWidgetDescendants() <dojox/form/manager/_Mixin>`.

 Lifecycle
 ---------

 Lifecycle methods are part of every widget.
 They are used to initialize and destroy a widget.
-If you mix `dojox.form.manager._Mixin <dojox/form/manager/_Mixin>`_ in your own widget, make sure that these methods are not overwritten.
+If you mix :ref:`dojox.form.manager._Mixin <dojox/form/manager/_Mixin>` in your own widget, make sure that these methods are not overwritten.
 If you overwrite them, make sure to call ``this.inherited(arguments)`` at the appropriate place, so they can initialize/destroy the widget properly.

 destroy
 ~~~~~~~

 This is the standard method of any widget.
 It is responsible for tearing up internal widget structures preparing the widget for the garbage collection.
 Usually it detaches event handlers, and kills references to DOM nodes.
-For more details, see `dijit._Widget <dijit/_Widget>`_.
+For more details, see :ref:`dijit._Widget <dijit/_Widget>`.

 ====================
 Additional functions